 Drivers pay a “toll fee” to the private landowners since some portions of the road were carved from their farmlands.

 “They are authorized because it is a private land.
 We are paying a total of P63.
 But when we are commissioned by the local government, we are exempted,” Gamot explained.

 While habal-habal drivers here are only modifying the machines, in Agusan del Sur habal-habals are installed with wooden planks on the sides so that they can carry up to 10 persons along with their baggage.

-While some habal-habals are fixed with a roof made of tarpaulins and wood.
-Some are fitted with improvised windshields using cellophanes and wooden frames.
+While some habal-habal motorcycles are fixed with a roof made of tarpaulin and wood, some are fitted with improvised windshields using plastic sheets and wooden frames.

-In South Cotabato, habal-habals are commonly plying the remote villages in Lake Sebu and T’boli.
+In South Cotabato, they are commonly plying the remote villages in Lake Sebu and T’boli.

-Unlike in this town, habal-habals in South Cotabato are Honda TMX and installed with iron grills on the sides to be able to carry up to seven persons.
+Unlike in this town, habal-habal drivers n South Cotabato prefer Honda TMX and installed with iron grills on the sides to be able to carry up to seven persons.
 (Keith Bacongco / MindaNews)